stc2828/voice-to-notes/README.md

 You must install crepe, which only works on Python 3.
 (Installation help below)

+you must install pyaudio if you want the module to record your voice.

 The bpm could be high since the algorithm tend to look for the shortest reasonable beat size.